kpreid/all-is-cubes/test-renderers/README.md

 * `expected/` contains the expected rendered outputs.
 * The tests write to `../target/test-renderers-output/` the actual outputs and a report `index.html`.

-These tests use a custom test harness because `luminance-glfw` has to be used from the main thread, and to enable cleanly skipping all tests when no GPU is present.
+These tests use a custom test harness to enable cleanly skipping all tests when no GPU is present and generating combined reports.